yutianqaq/SharpZipAES/readme_en.md

 Tool developed using csharp (.net 4.5) for compressing and encrypting files to shorten transfer times.
 Supports multi-file compression and encryption, single-file compression, and directory compression.

+## feature
+- Only 10 KB in size
+- No need for disk interaction
+- More secure encryption method

 ```
  .\SharpZipAES.exe
 Author: Yutian